Tamara Wilhite is a technical writer, industrial engineer, mother of two, and published sci-fi and horror author.

 You should use brand heavy SEO to rank well in similar queries for your own product or service.
 Engaging videos and content could help you rank well for general queries about the product or service, like “How is oatmeal made?”

 - Which X is better?

 “Which” is the start of a comparison query invaluable to someone’s marketing content.
 These queries come when someone is comparing products or services and is very close to buying.
-Your content needs to state why you are better than your competitor without referring to the competitor so much by name they see it as challenging them on their brand SEO and so that you don’t rank too high in their brand specific SEO since the bounces off page will hurt the rankings
+Your content needs to state why you are better than your competitor without referring to the competitor so much by the name they see it as challenging them on their brand SEO and so that you don’t rank too high in their brand-specific SEO since the bounces off page will hurt the rankings

 - Which ABC should I use?